 Documentation

-In Pedestrian Wind Comfort analysis, the Simulation control feature allows you to control two parameters:
+In Pedestrian Wind Comfort analysis, the Simulation control feature allows you to control the following parameters:

 This is the time value in seconds which decides the maximum physical time for which the Pedestrian Wind Comfort simulation will run for each wind direction.
 Hence, if four wind directions are being simulated then the actual physical time the simulation run would take is four times this value.
 The simulation run is automatically canceled if this value is exceeded.